Gary Cokins is an internationally recognized expert, speaker, and author in performance improvement systems and advanced cost management.

 Gary has participated and served on committees including: CAM-I, the Supply Chain Council, the International Federation of Accountants (IFAC), the Institute of Management Accountants, the AICPA, and the American Association of Accountants (AAA).

-Unrelated to his work career, Gary is very proud to have his project from his junior year at Cornell, programming a baseball game simulation with his fraternity brother Pete Watzka, be accepted by the National Baseball Hall of Fame in Cooperstown, NY as the oldest computer baseball game code.
+Unrelated to his work career, Gary resides with his wife Pam in Cary, North Carolina.
+He is very proud to have his project from his junior year at Cornell, programming a baseball game simulation with his fraternity brother Pete Watzka, be accepted by the National Baseball Hall of Fame in Cooperstown, NY as the oldest computer baseball game code.
 His two grandsons are very impressed.
 See the certificate below.
-Gary resides with his wife Pam in Cary, North Carolina.
+You can read about this on Cornell’s website here and on the GM Games website here.

 My responsibility to give back

 I have been fortunate to have enjoyed a meaningful career with valuable experiences, but responsibilities come with having been fortunate.
 Now is the time in my life to give back.
 Responsibility involves trying to use one’s talents to their fullest potential.
 I’ve had 40 years of accumulating experiences in so many various settings and industries.
 I feel I now have a responsibility to share what I have learned.

 Privilege and Responsibilities

 If you have time, please read my article about my personal feelings regarding being privileged, but also having responsibilities that go with privilege.

 “With so much global change and innovation going on, some readers seek understanding to make sense of it all.
 I try to meet that need with my blogs and articles.
 However based on reflections of my childhood followed by a forty year working career, I write this piece about my feelings and emotions resulting from having had the fortune and opportunity to make contributions.
 I have been privileged to have had many and diverse opportunities to learn about managing organizations, but it comes with responsibilities.”

 Consortium for Advanced Management – International (CAM-I)